On Miura maps for W-superalgebras: Unipotent algebraic supergroups

-vanishes, i.e., $D^n=0$ fore some $n\geq0$.
-Thus the coproduct \eqref{coproduct of fg} of the corresponding formal group $CH(\g)$ stabilize the supersymmetric algebra $S(\g^*)$:
+vanishes, i.e., $D^n=0$ fore some $n\geq1$.
+Thus the coproduct \eqref{coproduct of fg} of the corresponding formal group $CH(\mathfrak{p})$ stabilize the supersymmetric algebra $S(\mathfrak{p}^*)$:

-Equivalently, $\mathrm{Spec}(S(\g^*))$ has a structure of affine algebraic supergroup.
-By Proposition \ref{Unip-Nilp} and \eqref{tangent of unipotents}, $\mathrm{Spec}(S(\g^*))$ is an unipotent affine algebraic supergroup and, conversely, any unipotent affine algebraic supergroup is obtained in this way.
-Since $\mathrm{Spec}(S(\g^*))$ is an affine superspace, we obtain the following assertion. \begin{cor} Any unipotent affine algebraic supergroup is an affine superspace $\C^{p|q}$ for some $p,q\in \Z_{\geq0}$. \end{cor}
+Equivalently, $\mathrm{Spec}(S(\mathfrak{p}^*))$ has a structure of affine algebraic supergroup.
+By Proposition \ref{Unip-Nilp} and \eqref{tangent of unipotents}, $\mathrm{Spec}(S(\mathfrak{p}^*))$ is an unipotent affine algebraic supergroup and, conversely, any unipotent affine algebraic supergroup is obtained in this way.
+Since $\mathrm{Spec}(S(\mathfrak{p}^*))$ is an affine superspace, we obtain the following assertion. \begin{corollary} Any unipotent affine algebraic supergroup is isomorphic to its Lie superalgebra as affine supercpaces and thus $\mathbb{C}^{p|q}$ for some $p,q\in \mathbb{Z}_{\geq0}$. \end{corollary}